 - Obtain a State of Florida exemption to use pharmaceutical grade substances or medical gases for research.
 The registration form can be filed on-line with the Florida Department of Business and Professional Regulations (DBPR).
 There is no fee for this exemption.
-The exemption letter must be renewed every two (2) years.
+The exemption letter will expire in two (2) years.
 Once close to expiration, re-application is required to maintain status for another two years.

 - File a DEA registration for controlled substances once the Florida DBPR exemption number is received.
 Registrations can be completed online using the 225 application.
 UF researchers are exempt from the DEA registration fees.
 Please enter the PI’s department chair or dean’s name under the “Official’s Name” on the application.
 Once document is received, a copy must be uploaded in the DEA/DBPR File Database.

 DEA Controlled Substances Requirements

 - Properly screen and document, using the Authorized Personnel Log and Questionnaire, the laboratory staff who will use the controlled substances for research under your registration.